 The plants reaching sixteen to twenty four inches high and take up a similar amount of space.
 The leaves are arrow-shaped and can be picked from spring through fall.
 They are best when small and tender.
 Keep flowering stalks suckered to help keep plants in leaf production.
 The tart taste is from the oxalic acid (see below) that Sorrel contains.

 Plants thrive in full sun to part shade and prefer rich soil.
 They also do well in large containers if protected from hard freezes.
-It is a long lived perennial.
+It is a long lived perennial surviving down to about USDA zone 5.
+We have a stand in our kitchen garden here on he farm that has been coming back every year since we planted it in 1998.
 Each packet contains one gram of seeds, which is approximately 900 seeds.